microsoft-healthcare-madison/demo-auc-app/codelab.md

 - <https://cds-hooks.hl7.org/ballots/2018May/specification/1.0/#link>

+Spend a few minutes reading the documentation to get a feel for how the `appContext` attribute can be added to the links in the CDS Hooks service.

 ### EXERCISE 1
 Positive
 : Add an `appContext: {message: 'Hello, world!'}` field to your card links, just to test that it can be received on the client side.